 A private company in Elizabeth City is manufacturing a lighter than air technology called a tethered aerostat.
 They're being sold to governments and are the worlds only company devoted entirely to the production of these unique products.
 We recently toured the massive facility.

-We explore the controversy over proposed wind energy turbines possibly interfering with Cherry Point base operations.
+This week on the Down East Journal, we explore the controversy over proposed wind energy turbines possibly interfering with Cherry Point base operations.
 Some say the wind projects planned for Pamlico and Beaufort counties may play into possible BRAC base closures.